 Rationale: Monitoring is conducted to determine the nature and extent of groundwater contamination and groundwater quality.
-Sampling of these MWs is conducted in support of the Paducah FFA Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Investigation; Resource Conservation and Recovery Act reduce sampling of other MWs to a biennial basis.
-The biennial grouping of MWs was sampled in FY 2021; therefore, they will be sampled in FY 2023.
+Sampling of these MWs is conducted in support of the Paducah FFA Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA) Investigation; Resource Conservation and Recovery Act Facility sampling of other MWs to a biennial basis.
+The biennial grouping of MWs was sampled in

-Facility Investigations (RFIs); and DOE Order 436.1.
+Investigations (RFIs); and DOE Order 436.1.

-Comments: The program was modified in FY 2011 to focus on sampling key MWs annually and semiannually.
+Comments: The program was modified in FY 2011 to focus on sampling key MWs annually and reduce semiannually.